Do you weigh 250 lbs or more & need a new mattress?

 Shipping, Warranty and In-home Trial

 Leesa ships the mattress free of charge to all 50 states via UPS Ground.
 If you want white glove delivery, you’ll have to pay an extra $150, which includes removal of your old mattress or box spring.

 The trial period and warranty are fairly standard at 100 nights and ten years respectively.

-If you are looking to save money on good quality and long lasting mattress that will support your weight, the Leesa mattress is a great bargain.
+If you are looking to save money on a good quality and long lasting mattress that will support your weight, the Leesa mattress is a great bargain.

 Best Body Contouring: New Purple Hybrid Premier